waholulu/medival_village/game design.md

      - **Logging**: Gathering wood from forest tiles.
      - **Crafting**: Blacksmith forging tools, consuming wood/ore.
      - If the correct tool is available, produce maximum yield or get maximum effect.
-     - If the tool is broken or missing, produce a reduced “fallback” yield/effect.
+     - If the tool is broken or missing, produce a reduced "fallback" yield/effect.
      - Reduce tool durability by 1 if used.
   4. **Sell Surplus**: If inventory for food/wood exceeds a threshold (e.g., >5).
-  5. **Night & Winter**: Burn wood if it’s winter and night to avoid health/happiness penalties.
+  5. **Night & Winter**: Burn wood if it's winter and night to avoid health/happiness penalties.
   6. **Update Status**: Decrement hunger/rest, log actions, handle health/happiness changes based on events or resource availability.

 ### **3.3 Simulation**